IEEE SECON 2020 Schedule at a Glance (all times are CEST / UTC+2) |

 Best paper

-candidate - CoHop: Quantitative Correlation-based Channel Hopping for Low-power Wireless Networks
+• CoHop: Quantitative Correlation-based Channel Hopping for Low-power Wireless Networks

-Y. Wang (Beijing University of Posts and Telecommunications), X. Zheng (Beijing University of Posts and Telecommunications), L. Liu (Beijing University of Posts and Telecommunications), H. Ma (Beijing University of Posts and Telecommunications), Y. Wang (Beijing University of Posts and Telecommunications) - mmMuxing: Pushing the Limit of Spatial Reuse in Directional Millimeter-wave Wireless Networks
+Y. Wang (Beijing University of Posts and Telecommunications), X. Zheng (Beijing University of Posts and Telecommunications), L. Liu (Beijing University of Posts and Telecommunications), H. Ma (Beijing University of Posts and Telecommunications), Y. Wang (Beijing University of Posts and Telecommunications)

 Y. Yang (Beijing University of Posts and Telecommunications), A. Zhou (Beijing University of Posts and Telecommunications), D. Xu (Beijing University of Posts and Telecommunications), S. Yang (Beijing University of Posts and Telecommunications), L. Wu (Beijing University of Posts and Telecommunications), H. Ma (Beijing University of Posts and Telecommunications), T. Wei (University of Wisconsin – Madison), J. Liu (OPPO)